 Cairns Kayaking is the official Facebook group for the Cairns Kayak and Canoe Club, and an easy contact point for the club.
 The purpose of this group is to generate interest in kayaking by promoting the local paddling scene and connecting like-minded people.
 The site has been set up to keep local paddlers of all standards 'in the loop' about club activities; whether it be posting a proposed trip, organising a training day, arranging a social event or posting a short trip report with a photo or two.

 Formed in 1975 by a group of adventurous-minded individuals with a passion for four-wheel driving, camping, exploration, and camaraderie, the Cairns Four Wheel Drive Club organises four-wheel drive trips for their members and visitors around Cairns in Far North Queensland, Australia.
 They host day trips, weekend trips, and longer camping trips.
 At times, a group of the Club members venture out on the most iconic trip of the north, the Tip of Cape York.
-With a mix of young and old, they have regular more social events.
+With a mix of young and old, they have regular social events.
 The Cairns Four Wheel Drive Club is a member of the Queensland Association of Four Wheel Drive Clubs Inc. which is a State Body enabling our views to be represented on topical issues as required.
 They are also a member of the National Council of four-wheel driving clubs.
-This club follows National Council Code of Ethics and these ideals are practised on all Club trips and we support four-wheel drive touring as a responsible and legitimate recreational activity.
+This club follows the National Council Code of Ethics and these ideals are practised on all Club trips and supports four-wheel drive touring as a responsible and legitimate recreational activity.

-There are many social groups in the Townsville and the Greater North Queensland area focusing on outdoor adventure.
+There are many social groups in the Townsville and the Greater North Queensland area focusing on an outdoor adventure.
 Below are the most relevant, active, and useful groups to date; however, as you may notice, some groups are more active, with respect to events and activities, than others.
-Still, these social groups provide a wealth of knowledge, expertise, and sense of community.
+Still, these social groups provide a wealth of knowledge, expertise, and a sense of community.

-This adventure group was created in 2020 as a place to ask questions, share trip reports and photos, and to share anything else adventure-, explorer-, expedition-related.
+This adventure group was created in 2020 as a place to ask questions, share trip reports and photos, and share anything else adventure-, explorer-, or expedition-related.
 The Wanderstories authors work closely with the official clubs and Cairns Hiking - Come and Explore.

 This group is a place for anyone seeking to climb in the Cairns region which is mainly bouldering orientated and some sport and trad.
 Whether you're a local or visiting, this will be to organise, meet, and learn a bit.
 It's a place to share any climbing-related information or advice about the scene.
 Slackliners and hikers are also in the group, so post on the page and arrange an adventure.